P.S. I’m On My Way’s absolute local things to do in Sayulita, Mexico

 Surfing is one of the best things to do in Sayulita.
 In fact, some people come to town only for surfing!
-When I came here in May, it was the best time to learn as the waves are really low and is perfect for beginners.
-Most of my friends who tried it the first time were able to ride right away.
+When I came here in May, it was the best time to learn as the waves are really low and are perfect for beginners.
+Most of my friends who tried it the first time we’re able to ride right away.

 These waves are really friendly!
 There are many surf schools in Sayulita but they are pretty expensive.
 It can cost up to $35 USD per hour.

 In my case, I took surf lessons with a young Mexican guy who works at the beach.
 He’s not a teacher but he is very good at it so I casually asked him if he can teach me some longboard techniques.
 Just for fun, he agreed without even asking me for a fee!
 Of course, I still paid him at a minimum amount but if you don’t want to pay for expensive surf lessons in Sayulita and still want to learn with a teacher, make friends with the locals at the beach.